abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 ---
-title: Develop the right Table component
+title: Finding the right pattern for Table component
 date: '2019-01-13'
 ---

 ### Table component
-Table component is a component that showed data in tabular-way.
+Table component is a component that display data in tabular-way.
 The criteria's of the table component is
 - reusable
 - customizable